elugens/hello-javascript/docs/intro.md

 ---
-title: Getting Started with JavaScript Interview Questions
+title: Getting Started with JavaScript Questions
+hideTitle: true
 description: Every frontend developer interview starts with a question about JavaScript.
   This is the first question in this series.
 image: /img/twitter-card.png